-Regis is accredited by the New England Association of Schools and Colleges.
+Regis College is accredited by the New England Commission of Higher Education (formerly the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges, Inc.).

 The MSW program is currently in pre-candidacy for accreditation by the Council on Social Work Education’s Commission on Accreditation.
 Pre-candidacy for a baccalaureate or master’s social work program by the Council on Social Work Education’s Commission on Accreditation indicates that it has submitted an application to be reviewed for candidacy.

 A program that has attained pre-candidacy has not yet been reviewed by the Commission on Accreditation or been verified to be in compliance with the Educational Policy and Accreditation Standards.
 The Council on Social Work Education does not publicly disclose whether programs have currently attained pre-candidacy status until they are granted candidacy.